 In some cases, you can get exhausted and tired of visiting your doctor and spending money on these procedures.

 However, if you are looking for effective remedies, then you can use baking soda to whiten your teeth.

 According to studies, it is an effective home remedy to remove stains and is an effective ingredient for oral care.

 How does Baking powder Work to Whiten your Teeth?

-Baking soda is an alkaline thus alters the acid ingredients in your mouth and also produces carbon dioxide when you mix it in warm water.
+Baking soda is an alkaline thus altering the acid ingredients in your mouth and also producing carbon dioxide when you mix it in warm water.

 Baking powder is an effective whitening therapy you can use at home because it is a mildly abrasive powder that helps to remove the stains on your teeth.

 Moreover, because it is alkaline and salty, it lightens the stains of coffee, tea, and other beverages.